Sixty-miler: Shallow water

-Groundings in Lake Macquarie or its entrance resulted in two 'sixty milers' being lost, after the ships continued into the open sea.
-In 1913, the Euroka, a small iron paddle steamer, loaded coal at Belmont and then ran aground at Pelican Island—a small island in Lake Macquarie—and had to be unloaded to continue.
+Groundings in Lake Macquarie or its entrance resulted in two sixty milers being lost, after the ships continued into the open sea.
+In 1913, Euroka, a small iron paddle steamer, loaded coal at Belmont and then ran aground at Pelican Island—a small island in Lake Macquarie—and had to be unloaded to continue.
 The ship grounded again near the pilot station anchorage near Swansea but was not taking water.
 She continued her voyage out to sea on 19 October 1913 but started taking water.
 She was coping until south of Broken Bay, where her engine stopped due to the condenser being clogged with sand.
 She was abandoned off the northern beaches of Sydney, and she washed up on Long Reef before she could be salvaged.
-A leak caused by striking the bank of the Swansea Channel resulted in the wooden sixty-miler, Commonwealth, foundering off Terrigal in August 1916.
+A leak caused by striking the bank of the Swansea Channel resulted in a wooden sixty-miler, Commonwealth, foundering off Terrigal in August 1916.

-As late as 1938, the Himitangi—at 479 gross tonnage a relatively large vessel to use within Lake Macquarie—ran aground on a sandbank inside the lake a quarter of a mile from the entrance, while departing for Sydney with a cargo of coal.
+As late as 1938, Himitangi—at 479 gross tonnage a relatively large vessel to use within Lake Macquarie—ran aground on a sandbank inside the lake a quarter of a mile from the entrance, while departing for Sydney with a cargo of coal.

-Seven months before her demise at Bellambi, the Munmorah ran aground on a sandbank near the jetty at Catherine Hill Bay in 1948.
-Making use of her own winches and the high tide she was able to pull her way into deeper water.

 At the time that the Botany Pier (or 'Long Pier') on Botany Bay was in use, that part of the bay had sandbanks.
 The sixty-miler Yuloo ran aground near there in 1914, after apparently missing the channel.
-The Bealiba, coming from Catherine Hill Bay, ran aground on a shoal in 1929.
-In 1919, the Audrey D also ran aground in Botany Bay.
+Bealiba, coming from Catherine Hill Bay, ran aground on a shoal in 1929.
+In 1919, Audrey D also ran aground in Botany Bay.